epischel/advent-of-code/2025/clojure/README.md

 ## Day 01
 - Input file expected at `../inputs/day01.txt` (relative to this directory).
-- Run `clj -M:run` to print Part 1 (simple multiples-of-100 hits) and Part 2 (crossings with full dial turns).
+- Run `clj -M:run` to print Part 1 (simple multiples-of-100 hits), Part 2 (crossings), and a second Part 2 variant implemented as a reduce pass.